 Missing data: There are 836 products and I want to filter for chrome finishes, but only 582 of them have data in the Metal field.

 Non-standard data: There are three different names for bronze in the Metal field, and six varieties of beige in the Colour field.

 Ambiguous categories: I want a cabinet that’s about 24 inches wide.
 Do I filter for the 18″-24″ category, or 24″-30″?

 No categories: There’s no size filter, so I’m searching the product titles for “24 inches”.

 Ambiguous definitions: I want a 60-inch curtain rod.
 The length measurement is sometimes in the Width field, and sometimes Depth.

 Duplicative data: My search results are cluttered with 12 colour variations on a product that I don’t want.

-Of course, cleaning up the data and improving the product browser does not solve all the customer’s problems.
-I was pretty surprised when the delivery person brought me an 84-pound object, then declared that he couldn’t take it upstairs to my second-floor apartment!
+Of course, cleaning up the data and improving the product browser does not solve all the customer experience problems.
+I was pretty surprised when the delivery person brought me an 84-pound fixture, then declared that he couldn’t take it upstairs to my second-floor apartment!